ultimateai/Blog/_posts/2024-01-23-developer-portal.markdown

 layout: post
 title:  "What we learned building our Ultimate developer portal"
 date: 2024-01-23
-description: "Our story of searching for good tooling around public APIs documentation, and deciding to write it ourselves."
+description: "Have you ever looked into tools for public APIs documentation?
+Noticed any patterns?
+We have, and would love to tell you all about it.
+This is our story of searching for good tooling around public APIs documentation, and deciding to write it ourselves."
 categories: Events
 preview_image: /assets/img/posts/DeveloperPortal_What_We_Learned.png
 author: "Damian Bojar"